 Now, this has become a long story, probably too long, but here is the gist of it.
 Use the Microsoft approach to your advantage, there is a lot of things you can leverage in the approach of Microsoft.
 Here are my thoughts:

 - Investigating the possibilities of a strategic partnership opens a lot of doors within Microsoft.
 Many high level execs will become available, as they have a great interest in talking to you and having these Digital Transformation discussions.
 Use this to your advantage at all times!

-- What Microsoft often forgets, and what you should use to your benefit, is that you are strategic partners in good times and in bad times.
-Meaning, if you are faced with a crisis (like we are in currently) you should be able to reach out for help.
+- What Microsoft often fails to remember, and what you should use to your benefit, is that you are strategic partners in good times and in bad times.
+Meaning, if you are faced with a crisis (like the one we are in currently) you should be able to reach out for help.
 Microsoft is not often transparent on the options that are available, so just request (and keep requesting) what is top of mind for you.
 See if you can escalate answers that are not to your liking as well.
 Again, sales teams are there for a reason: making their mark/target.

 - Enterprise Agreement Renewals are positioned as “something ugly we have to do”.
 Whereas for you, this might be one of your larger IT contracts and biggest IT spend.
-Be sure to include this in any discussion all the challenges you see with your current EA, and leverage all people available to you to get the optimal result.
+In any discussion, be sure to include all the challenges you see with your current EA, and leverage all people available to you to get the optimal result.